hamsternz/em6502/README.md

 * kernal.901486-07.bin and save it as rom1.img
 * basic.901486-01.bin and save it as rom2.img

-The type ./em6502 to start emulating!
+Then type ./em6502 to start emulating!